ahoneybun/ahoneybun.github.io/_posts/2024-01-22-COSMIC-NixOS-packages.md

 ## Community-led Effort

-This is largely a community effort with help from [lilyinstarlight](https://github.com/lilyinstarlight) like this [PR](https://github.com/NixOS/nixpkgs/pull/276072) which will help other Rust projects in NixOS or [this PR](https://github.com/pop-os/libcosmic/commit/3aef16bf9ed7f0b2ffbaa46b0d60b1a663ebcbd7) from [nbdd0121](https://github.com/nbdd0121) which will with packaging of COSMIC for other distros then just NixOS!
+This is largely a community effort with help from community members like:

+- [lilyinstarlight](https://github.com/lilyinstarlight) like this [PR](https://github.com/NixOS/nixpkgs/pull/276072) which will help other Rust projects in NixOS or [this PR](https://github.com/pop-os/libcosmic/commit/3aef16bf9ed7f0b2ffbaa46b0d60b1a663ebcbd7) from [nbdd0121](https://github.com/nbdd0121) which will with packaging of COSMIC for other distros then just NixOS!
+- nyabinary and [a-kenji](https://github.com/a-kenji) packaging up most of the COSMIC components like `cosmic-settings`, `cosmic-icons`,
+- [alyssais](https://github.com/alyssais) with a few drive-by commits with the large [commit](https://github.com/NixOS/nixpkgs/pull/251365) to package `cosmic-comp`, `cosmic-panel` and `cosmic-applets`.

 If you want to join in to help feel free to join our [Matrix channel](https://matrix.to/#/#cosmic:nixos.org)!